9 Ways to Keep Flies Away From Your Horses

 Image credit

 One of the easiest ways to keep small flying insects away from the horses is by using sticky traps.
-You can hang fly paper ribbons, rolled sheets, and brightly colored sticky tubes in the barn but ensure they are in a position where they cannot come into contact with birds, pets, and horsetails as they swish.
+You can hang fly paper ribbons, rolled sheets, and brightly colored sticky tubes in the barn.
+Just make sure they’re in a position where they cannot come into contact with birds, pets, and horsetails as they swish.

 To get rid of horse flies and other large flies, you’ll want to invest in (or build) something similar to a Horse Pal fly trap.
 This is a large trap that attracts visual hunters such as horse flies and deer flies.
-They fly gets trapped in the metal portion of the trap and quickly dies from the heat of it being in the sun.
+They get trapped in the metal portion of the trap and soon cook to death.

 Want to Let the Pros Handle It?